tarantool/doc/doc/how-to/db/crud.rst

       - [4, 'The Beatles', 1960]
     ...

-    -- Delete a tuple with an existing key value -- tarantool> bands:delete{4}
+    -- Delete a tuple with an existing key -- tarantool> bands:delete{4}
     ---
     - [4, 'The Beatles', 1960]